iredmail/docs/en_US/iredadmin/2-iredadmin-pro.customize.maildir.path.md

-# Customize maildir path
+# iRedAdmin-Pro: Customize maildir path

-iRedAdmin offers several settings to customize the maildir path, default values are stored in file `libs/default_settings.py`, if you need to change them, please write your own setting in iRedAdmin main config file `settings.py`, so that your settings will be kept after upgrading iRedAdmin.
+iRedAdmin-Pro (and iRedAdmin open source edition) offers several settings to customize the maildir path, default values are stored in file `libs/default_settings.py`, if you need to change them, please write your own setting in iRedAdmin main config file `settings.py`, so that your settings will be kept after upgrading iRedAdmin.